Visit our flagship news portal commonspace.eu

 A Global Europe that provides safety, security and prosperity for its people and is a force for good

-Europe’s increasing ambition to become a global geo-political player is a result of necessity.
+Europe’s increasing ambition to become a global geopolitical player is a result of necessity.
 We believe this will happen despite the reluctance of some and the shortcomings of others.
-It is therefore important to engage with this debate and help forge the new global Europe that can provide safety, security and prosperity for its citizens and be a force for good in the world.
-The process of “The Conference on the future of Europe” provides us with an excellent focus and platform to do this in a structured way
+It is therefore important to engage with this debate and help forge a new global Europe that can provide safety, security and prosperity for its citizens and be a force for good in the world.
+The EU’s ‘Conference on the Future of Europe’ provides us with an excellent focus and platform to do this in a structured way.

 Connectivity as a tool for peace and prosperity